Cocktail Hall of Fame

 Sprays of oils from both orange and lemon zest twists aid the fine balance of this bittersweet aperitivo, which fittingly has become known by many as an

-Medium-dry and wonderfully aromatic with faint notes of almond from the fino sherry and delicately fruity maraschino.
+Dry and wonderfully aromatic with faint notes of almond from the fino sherry and delicately fruity maraschino.
 Delicious.

-Well-balanced with zesty lemon and absinthe just shining through.
-We've cheekily added the merest dash of sugar but depending on your personal tastes,
+Well-balanced, with zesty lemon and absinthe just shining through.
+We've cheekily added the merest dash of sugar, but depending on your personal tastes,

 Light and refreshing.
 No one flavour predominates - sweet and sour are in harmony with the rum.